 - Check if the countries you are visiting require a visa or transit visa.

-- If traveling abroad for University purposes, register your travel with the International Travel Registry.
-This requirement applies to all UMN faculty and staff including H-1B employees traveling to their home country for University purposes.
+- If you are traveling abroad for University purposes, you must register your travel with the International Travel Registry (includes H-1B employees traveling to their home country for University purposes).

 - Contact an H-1B Advisor if any job changes have occurred since your H-1B petition was approved, including changes in job title, employing department, duties, work location, full-time to part-time, etc.

-- New or continuing H-1B employees who are in the U.S. should not travel internationally while the petition is being processed without first consulting ISSS.
+- Individuals who are in the U.S. with a pending H1-B petition should not travel internationally while the petition is being processed without first consulting ISSS.

 - Arrests or convictions for driving under the influence of drugs or alcohol (DUI) or driving while intoxicated (DWI) may result in the cancellation (also called "revocation") of your visa by the U.S. Department of State.